ekvernet/todo-app/README.md

 ## Run

-Use VS Code and GoLive Extension to play around with this app.
+Use VS Code and Live Server Extension to play around with this app.